mgluengo/mgluengo/README.md

 ## About me:

-I'm Product Strategy Lead with experience leading Developer Programs and Open API initiatives end-to-end.
+I'm Product Strategy Manager with experience leading Developer Programs and Open API initiatives end-to-end.
 I've recently started to dive deeper into programming and data analytics.
 Currently taking my first steps on GitHub, and excited about the journey ahead!

 - :rocket: Passionate about **innovation** and **building new products**.
 - :tophat: I like wearing many hats!
 I'm at the intersections of **Product Management**, **Strategy**, **Data**, and **Program Management**.